Ongoing benefit changes

 Scrapping of the family element of child tax credit and the higher first child element in Universal Credit

-The family element is a tax credit payment of £545 per year awarded where the claimant has at least one dependent child.
+The family element is a tax credit payment of £545 a year awarded where the claimant has at least one dependent child.
 This will be scrapped for families whose dependent children were all born on or after 6 April 2017.

 From the same date, an equivalent Universal Credit payment known as the higher first child element will also be scrapped for families if all of their dependent children are born on or after 6 April 2017.